sfeakes/AqualinkD/README.md

 * http://aqualink.ip/debug.html  <- (Turn on/off debug/serial debug & download logs)
 #<a name="release"></a>
 # ToDo (future release)
-* Allow selecting of pre-defined VSP programs
+* Allow selecting of pre-defined VSP programs (Aqualink Touch & OneTouch protocols.)
-* Update homekit-aqualinkd to use new API & features.
-* Add light programming to Aqualink Touch protocol.
+* Add light programming to Aqualink Touch & OneTouch protocols.
-* Add set time to Aqualink OneTouch protocol
+* Add set time to OneTouch protocol.

 # Update in Release 2.3.0 (pre release)
 * This is pre-release, please treat it as such.